Demographics of Malaysia: Islam

 Islam is thought to have been brought to Malaysia around the 12th century by Arab traders.
 Since then the religion has become the predominant religion of the country and is recognised as the state's official religion.
 All ethnic Malays are considered Muslim by Article 160 of the Constitution of Malaysia.

 Muslims are obliged to follow the decisions of Syariah courts in matters concerning their religion.
 The Islamic judges are expected to follow the Shafi`i legal school of Islam, which is the main madh'hab of Malaysia.
 The jurisdiction of Shariah courts is limited only to Muslims in matters such as marriage, inheritance, divorce, apostasy, religious conversion, and custody among others.
 No other criminal or civil offences are under the jurisdiction of the Shariah courts, which have a similar hierarchy to the Civil Courts.
-Despite being the supreme courts of the land, the Civil Courts (including the Federal Court) do not hear matters related to Islamic practices, as ratified by Tun Dr Mahathir Mohamad in the late 1980s.
+Despite being the supreme courts of the land, the Civil Courts (including the Federal Court) do not hear matters related to Islamic practices, as ratified by Mahathir Mohamad in the late 1980s.
 Regulation of sexual activities among the Muslim population is strict; with laws prohibiting unmarried couples from occupying a secluded area or a confined space to prevent suspicion of acts forbidden in Islam.